What is Instagram Advertising Pricing?

 As mentioned above, the ad relevancy score is crucial to reduce your ad pricing on Instagram.

 Make sure you create appealing, engaging, interactive, and suitable images and videos for your target audience.
 The more relevant and creative they are, the more likely you will pay less for them.

 To decrease the Instagram ad price, consider videos rather than photos if possible.
 Instagram users engage more with them.

 Think about your Call To Action (CTA) button.
 You need to make it visible & attractive enough, so your target audience interacts smoothly.
 Keep the text short (1 to 3 words at max).

 Segment your audience

-As always when running ads on every digital platform, the smallest you segment your audience, the more accurate you will target.
+As always when running ads on every digital platform, the smallest you segment your audience, the more accurately you will target.

 Create groups of ideal customers, also called “personas”, and design dedicated Instagram ad visuals for all of them.

 Consider using custom and lookalike audiences to lower your costs and get more conversions.
 Custom audiences are users who have already interacted with your brand in the past.
-Lookalike audiences are people who have not engaged with your business yet but are using the digital platform & have a similar profile with your custom audience.
+Lookalike audiences are people who have not engaged with your business yet but are using the digital platform & have a similar profile to your custom audience.

 Do A/B testing

 If you run a campaign delivering the same ad visual to all audiences, you prevent yourself from optimizing your performance.

 If you run a campaign delivering 2 different ads to the same audience, you can evaluate which one is performing better, and then choose the best.

 Follow up on Instagram Insights.
 Create several ads that differ on 1 single factor and optimize as you go.
 This is the best way, if not a mandatory way, to reduce your ad costs on Instagram.

 Is it worth it to run Instagram ads?

 Yes, it is.
-All businesses have an interest in running ads on the Instagram platform, whatever they are small or big, with a low or high budget.
+All businesses have an interest in running ads on the Instagram platform, whether they are small or big, with a low or high budget.